S8A/s8a.github.io/_drafts/links-and-thoughts-003.md

 - Author: George Francis
 - Date: 2022-09-16
 - Source: _Anglo Reaction_ (Substack)

+This post summarizes the purpose, context and key findings of a paper published by the author, George Francis, and Emil Kirkegaard, titled _National Intelligence and Economic Growth: A Bayesian Update_, and which is available to read and download for free [at ResearchGate](https://www.researchgate.net/publication/363583751_National_Intelligence_and_Economic_Growth_A_Bayesian_Update).
+Kirkegaard simultaneously posted a sister post to this one by Francis, since they couldn't agree on the best way to present their findings for a general audience.
+I will provida a brief summary for each of their articles, to compare what each of them highlights and which I think is better.

 ### _National intelligence really is the best predictor of economic growth_